 Particular attention will have to be paid to the drafting of the guidelines, which will have to include (adopting them when necessary) the additional requirements contained in the annex to the current WEND principles, which are only partially included in this draft resolution.

 2.3.
-The first tier that is integral to safe navigation covers the production and the dissemination of S-101 ENCs.
+The first tier that is integral to safe navigation covers in particular the production and the dissemination of S-101 ENCs.
 Until the extinction of the first generation S-57 ENCs (the dual fuel model for the transition from S57 ENCs to S101 ENCs), the existing WEND principles will continue to apply for S57-ENCs and these WEND-100 principles will apply for S-101 ENCs.

 2.4.
 The content and applicably of the principles of the subsequent tiers is subject to proposals by IRCC for consideration by the Council and following decision by the Assembly.
 This way implementation of S-1XX products can develop over time as IMO and other overarching regulations evolve.
 Also, S-1XX products can migrate from less to more prescriptive tiers.